-Four months after bridal salons across the country had to shut down due to coronavirus, many are now open for business.
-But like most aspects of life these days, wedding dress shopping during a pandemic is nothing close to normal.
+Last year, bridal salons across the country had to shut down due to the coronavirus pandemic.
+Thankfully, most are now open for business—but like most aspects of life these days, wedding dress shopping is nothing close to normal.

 Meet the Expert

 "It’s a different shopping experience now," she tells Brides.
 "This is a time that none of us have ever faced before.
 We are figuring out a new way of shopping for bridal."

 It’s a different shopping experience now.
 This is a time that none of us have ever faced before.
 We are figuring out a new way of shopping for bridal.

 We tapped Allen's expertise on what to expect when shopping and the actions brides should take before and during their salon appointments.
 Because if you decide to visit a bridal salon during the pandemic, there are a few things you need to know.

 What to Do Before the Appointment

 Dress shopping during COVID-19 requires a little more prep work than under normal circumstances.
 Here are four things to know before you head to your local bridal salon.